superpowers04/superpowers04/README.md

 * **If talking about NSFW stuff bothers you, or you're underaged, Please tell me.**
 * If you have a question or need help with something, Please send me the question instead of saying that you need help or pinging me
   - It makes response times from me faster because I can immediately respond to you instead of having to respond and then wait for you to type out your message<br>
-  then it's a question about if you can get your Minecraft Java Account back because it got hacked and I have to inform you that I do not work for Mojank and then you get mad at me because you had to wait 5 hours for a response because I was ASLEEP a- wait, what was I talking about again?
+  then it's a question about if you can get your Minecraft Java Account back because it got hacked and I have to inform you that I do not work for Mojank and then you get mad at me because you had to wait 5 hours for a response because I was ASLEEP a- wait, what was I talking about again? oh right
+* ***I don't work for Mojang***<br>None of the helpers or admins in Minecraft Community Support are affiliated with Mojang or Microsoft.
+We cannot help with account issues or recover your account.
+Please contact Microsoft or Mojang, all I can do is provide help for getting the funny little block game to work on your computer

 # The links to the funny extras
 - [Pronouns.page](https://en.pronouns.page/@superpowers04)